RichFlorez/GetCleanDataProj/README.md

 run_analysis.R  - RScript/code for the data analysis

-resultsdata.txt - Clean/tidy data output of the analysis
+resultsdata.txt - Data output/results of the analysis